-The Green Hub is expected to execute several small projects that could be realized within a few months and that are in line with the goals of this events plan.
-Additionally, the Green Hub organizes events, is involved in the UT sustainable events network group and will keep the green certificate and green guide up to date.
+The Green Hub will depending on capacity organizes events that are in line with the goals of this events plan.
+Additionally, the Green Hub is involved in the UT sustainable events network group and will keep the green certificate and green guide up to date.